juan-carlos-trimino/Docker-Images/Docker.md

 # Podman
 ***
 # Image
+## Notes
+1. The `Red Hat Container Catalog` is the public image registry managed by `Red Hat`.
+All images in the Container Catalog are vetted by the Red Hat internal security team; they are trustworthy and secured against security flaws.
+2. `Quay.io` is another public image repository sponsored by Red Hat. `Quay.io` has several features, such as server-side image building, fine-grained access controls, and automatic scanning of images for known vulnerabilities.
+3. While `Red Hat Container Catalog` images are trusted and verified, `Quay.io` offers images regularly updated by creators. `Quay.io` users can create their namespaces, with fine-grained access control, and publish the images they create to that namespace.
+Container Catalog users rarely or never push new images, but consume trusted images generated by the Red Hat team.
+4. To configure registries for the `podman` command, update the `/etc/containers/registries.conf` file; edit the registries entry in the [registries.search] section, adding one or more entries to the values list.
+Use an FQDN and port number to identify a registry.
+A registry with no port number uses port 5000 by default.
+If the registry uses a different port, it must be specified; indicate the port number by appending a colon (:) and the port number after the FQDN.
+[registries.search]<br>
+registries = ['docker.io', 'quay.io']
+5. Secure connections to a registry require a trusted certificate.
+To support insecure connections, add the registry name to the registries entry in the [registries.insecure] section of the `/etc/containers/registries.conf` file.
+[registries.insecure]<br>
+registries = ['registry-FQDN:5000']
+6. If the image name does not include a registry name, `Podman` searches for a matching container image using the registries listed in the `/etc/containers/registries.conf` file. `Podman` searches for images in registries in the same order they appear in the configuration file.
+7. Container images downloaded from a registry are stored locally on the host where the `podman` command was executed; furthermore, `Podman` stores container images build locally in the same local storage.
+By default, `Podman` stores container images in the `/var/lib/containers/storage/overlay-images` directory.
+8. Any `Podman` subcommand that requires a container image name accepts a tag parameter to differentiate between multiple tags.
+If an image name does not contain a tag, then the tag value defaults to `latest`.

-Login to the Red Hat Container Catalog with a Red Hat account (a valid account is required).
+**Login** to the Red Hat Container Catalog with a Red Hat account (a valid account is required).
+>`$` podman login registry.redhat.io<br>
+Username: username<br>
+Password:<br>
+Login Succeeded!

->`$` podman login registry.redhat.io
+>`$` podman login -u username -p password registry.redhat.io<br>
+Login Succeeded!

-To search a registry or a list of registries for a matching image.
+To **search a registry** or a list of registries for a matching image.
 The command can specify which registry to search by prefixing the registry in the search term (e.g.; `registry.fedoraproject.org/fedora`), default is the registries in the `registries.search` table in the config file `/etc/containers/registries.conf`.
 The default number of results is 25.<br>
 Container images are named based on the following syntax:<br>
 registry_name/user_name/image_name:tag
 >`$` cat /etc/containers/registries.conf<br>